yuvadm/namehack.club/README.md

 # namehack.club

-An exclusive club of nerds.
+An exclusive club of nerds that own the domain hack to their name.

 ## Criteria